 To test dynamic range.

-It’s essential to switch between very quiet and very loud indeed’ with a loudspeaker, regardless of whether it’s a single instrument or an entire orchestra.
+Whether it’s one instrument or an orchestra, a loudspeaker must transition between very quiet and very loud.
 Gershwin’s Rhapsody in Blue is an excellent example of the orchestra’s dynamic power.

-Inside the first two minutes, it switches from plaintive piano to strings/brass/percussion overload and back again several times – and each time it does, your speakers must make the switch instantly and without displaying any undue stress.
+In the first two minutes, it goes back and forth between a sad piano and a lot of strings, brass, and percussion.
+Each time it does this, your speakers must be able to make the switch quickly and without showing any signs of stress.
 This isn’t as simple as you might think.

 You should know how a speaker works to determine the best way to test and use your car speaker: